sliljegren/1L-3NErrors/README.md

 - The in_grid column states if the stellar parameters of the line are within the model grid values - `bolean`

-## 2. Dependencies

-This script uses the following dependencies:

-    pandas
-	numpy
-	sklearn

-Before using these need to be installed.

 ## 3. Using only `function_aberr.py`